aadereiko/three-mouse-move/README.md

 # A model mouse move

 A tasks list:
-  - make RPG view of a robot model
+  - make model moving by clicking on plane
-  - make it movable
-  - create randomly placed cubes
-  - disallow to move a robot through coubes